microprediction/timemachines/README.md

      - This should be an estimate of y[0] if y is a vector.
      - The elements y[1:] are to be treated as exogenous variables, not known in advance.
      - The vector a is used to pass "known in advance" variables

 - Missing data passed as np.nan

 - If y=None is passed, it is a suggestion to the "model" that it has time to perform some offline task, such as a periodic fitting.
 In this case it would be typical to supply a larger e than usual.

+- State can be mutable for efficiency (e.g. it might be a long buffer) or not.
+Recall that Python is pass-by-object-reference.
+      - Caller should not need to know anything about state
+      - Reponsibility and ownership lies with the function
+      - State is not an invitation to sneak in additional arguments

 ### What's not in the interface